Wednesday, December 4, 2024

 Estella Pyfrom was a teacher, guidance counselor, and summer school principal in the Florida school system where she advocated for underprivileged children.
 She returned to teaching briefly following her 2004 retirement but left again in 2006 to pursue her greatest goal.

 At age 71, she put her retirement money into her dream of bringing learning technology to underprivileged neighborhoods.
-Estella's Brilliant Bus provides mobile assistance, tutoring, training, test preparation and a host of other educational benefits to communities that need them most.
+Estella’s Brilliant Bus provides mobile education assistance, tutoring, training, test preparation and a host of other educational benefits to communities that need them most.

-9.
+9. Deborah Ramsey

 Deborah Ramsey spent much of her career in the insurance and banking industries when she was caught in a wave of corporate layoffs in her early 50s.
 She decided to go to work for herself rather than someone else and began her education to receive certification as a massage therapist.